rainjs/rainjs/doc/source/getting_started/configuration.rst

   what component to be used while the client side waits for other components to be rendered.
 The default value is the ``placeholder`` component provided in the RAIN SDK.
 The ``timeout`` parameter set how much to wait for a render response before showing the loading component.

+- loginComponent - an Object with ``id``, ``version`` and ``viewId`` keys that specify where the client should be redirected after an unsuccessful authentication attempt.

+- mainComponent - an Object with ``id``, ``version`` and ``viewId`` keys that specify where the client should be redirected after a successful authentication attempt if nothing else is specified after the login attempt as a redirect url.

 - session - an Object used to configure the session store.
 It has a ``store`` key that represents the path to the store implementation.
 If the store implementation also needs configuration